nightscout/trio-docs/docs/help/submit-issue.md

 ## How to Ask for Help

 - [ ] **Avoid posting the same question in multiple groups.**
     Many mentors follow several communities, and cross-posting can lead to confusion.
-Only try another group if you've received no replies after several hours.
+Even if you feel your situation cannot wait, give the mentors several hours to respond.
+Most questions get an answer the same day.

     !!! important "Do not cross-post your message"